-Vanessa earned a Ph.D. from MIT, a B.S.E from the University of Pennsylvania, both in Materials Science and Engineering and holds three patents.
-Vanessa is married to Mark van der Helm, the VP of Energy, Waste & Facilities Maintenance at Walmart and despite their crazy careers are engaged parents to two school-aged daughters.
-She is an avid single-track mountain biker, downhill skier and world traveler.
+Vanessa earned a Ph.D. from MIT and a B.S.E from the University of Pennsylvania.
+She is married to Mark van der Helm, the head of Energy, Waste and Facilities Maintenance at Walmart and they have two school-aged daughters.

 Last Edited July 2020